 Cline was reluctant to record this ballad, which had been turned down by Brenda Lee, until Bradley coaxed her into it,” Rolling Stone explains.
 “Seven months pregnant when she cut it, Cline belted the ending the first time through, but the magic happened when she dropped to her lower register on her second try.”

+>

-Tragically, Cline passed away less than two years after “I Fall to Pieces” was released.
-The song has been included on several of the Greatest Hits albums that were released after her death, including Remembering Patsy Cline and Jim Reeves, Live at the Opry and The Country Hall of Fame — Patsy Cline.
+> Tragically, Cline passed away less than two years after “I Fall to Pieces” was released.
+The song has been included on several of the greatest hits albums that were released after her death, including Remembering Patsy Cline and Jim Reeves, Live at the Opry and The Country Hall of Fame — Patsy Cline.
 Fans can listen to Cline perform “I Fall to Pieces” on YouTube and download the single on iTunes.

+>

-Country Singers We Lost Too Soon
+> Country Singers We Lost Too Soon